POEM: More Than Just, A Tinkle In The Pants

 Pissing off the powers that be

-In my book, any poem that can incorporate wetting won's pants and pissing off the powers that be can't be all bad.
-This poem taps perhaps the most fundamental divide in life: do we serve or mammon, the worldly powers, the powers that be.
-In this poem, I don't mention per se, but instead referred to “you're life.”
-I'll give a tip of the hat to those uncomfortable with any notion of .
+In my book, any poem that can incorporate wetting won’s pants and pissing off the powers that be can’t be all bad.
+This poem taps perhaps the most fundamental divide in moral life: do we serve God or mammon, the worldly powers, the powers that be.
+In this poem, I don’t mention God per se, but instead referred to “you’re life.”
+I’ll give a tip of the hat to those uncomfortable with any notion of God.
 “Life” or “love” is a synonym-spiced confection more palatable to some.

-In this crazy postmodern milieu that we live in, the revered field of of , with its deep commitment to smoking out causality, has mysteriously led to widespread convictions of .
-This perhaps began its accelerative phase with the of pinning his monumental theory of to the notion of .
-Concrete evidence has proven the theory of as a powerful scientific tool for accounting for the origin of species.
-Of course, explaining things backwards is much easier than predicting the nature of future , other than predicting that we will evolve in some random (sic) way. is a notion at least as resistant to a coherent cosmology and as the notion of God.
-More troubling, randomness, that which has neither antecedent or predictability/causality is exactly the mythology that is designed to debunk.
-While inserting a “miracle” that cannot be measured by by either observation or in principle may be irresistible if you can convince others to go along with it, but it is not science.
+In this crazy postmodern milieu that we live in, the revered field of of science, with its deep commitment to smoking out causality, has mysteriously led to widespread convictions of randomness.
+This perhaps began its accelerative phase with the genius of Darwin pinning his monumental theory of evolution to the notion of randomness.
+Concrete evidence has proven the theory of evolution as a powerful scientific tool for accounting for the origin of species.
+Of course, explaining things backwards is much easier than predicting the nature of future evolution, other than predicting that we will evolve in some random (sic) way.
+Randomness is a notion at least as resistant to a coherent cosmology and worldview as the notion of God.
+More troubling, randomness, that which has neither antecedent or predictability/causality is exactly the mythology that science is designed to debunk.
+While inserting a “miracle” that cannot be measured by science by either observation or in principle may be irresistible if you can convince others to go along with it, but it is not science.
 Randomness is no more a scientific principle than God.
 Randomness is not a scientific principle — as God is not.
 This facet of the philosophy of science can only be ignored at our own peril.
 Quite telling, the field of mathematics has failed to identify any form of mathematics that gives adequate support for the unproven assertion of randomness.
-Randomness can rightly be pursued as a hypothesis within , the realm in which God is explored.
+Randomness can rightly be pursued as a hypothesis within metaphysics, the realm in which God is explored.
 Still, randomness strikes me as antimatter in the matter of coherency.
 We do know that any complete coherence MUST contain more true statements than ANY possible logical system can contain within itself.
 This is a space that is in principle incompletely accessible by science and mathematics.
 This is a space big enough and unknown enough for God and free will to reside or originate.
 Is such a neighborhood the zip code for randomness?
 At best, it can not be proven by science or mathematics.

 Here is a little more on Gödel’s Incompleteness Theorem, the mathematical proof under-girding such thoughts: